USS Wisconsin (BB-64): Armament, fire control, sensors and aircraft

 The main battery of the Iowa-class ships consisted of nine 16 in/50-caliber Mark 7 guns (Note: /50 refers to the length of the gun in terms of calibers.
 A /50 gun is 50 times long as its bore diameter.) in three triple-gun turrets on the centerline, two of which were placed in a superfiring pair forward of the superstructure, with the third aft.
 Going from bow to stern, the turrets were designated I, II, and III.
 Their secondary battery consisted of twenty 5 in/38-caliber dual-purpose guns mounted in twin-gun turrets clustered amidships, five turrets on each broadside.
 Unlike their half sisters and New Jersey that were the first pair of ships built, and Wisconsin were completed with an anti-aircraft suite of twenty quadruple mounts for 40 mm Bofors AA guns, nine mounts on each broadside and one each on the roofs of Turrets II and III.
 Forty-nine 20 mm Oerlikon light AA auto-cannon in single mounts were distributed almost the length of the ships.

 The primary means of controlling the main armament are two Mark 38 directors for the Mark 38 fire-control system mounted at the tops of the fore and aft fire-control towers in the superstructure.
 These directors were equipped with 25 ft 6 in rangefinders, although their primary sensor was the Mark 8 fire-control radar mounted on their roofs.
 A secondary Mark 40 fire-control director was installed inside the armored conning tower at the front of the superstructure that used the Mark 27 fire-control radar positioned on the top of the conning tower.
 Each turret is fitted with a rangefinder 46 ft long and can act as a director for the other turrets.
 Four Mark 37 gunnery directors, two on the centerline at the ends of the superstructure and one on each broadside, control the five-inch guns.
 Each director was equipped with a 15 ft rangefinder and a pair of radars on its roof.
 These were a Mark 12 fire-control system and a Mark 22 height-finder radar.
 Each 40 mm mount was remotely controlled by a Mark 51 director that incorporated a Mark 14 lead-computing gyro gunsight while the sailors that used the 20 mm gun used a Mark 14 sight to track their targets.

-A SK-2 early-warning radar was fitted on the ship's foremast; above it was a SG surface-search radar.
+An SK-2 early-warning radar was fitted on the ship's foremast; above it was a SG surface-search radar.
 The other SG radar was mounted at the top of the mainmast positioned on the rear funnel.

 The Iowas were built with two rotating aircraft catapults on their stern for floatplanes and a large crane was fitted to recover them.
 Initially a trio of Vought OS2U Kingfishers were carried, but these were replaced by Curtiss SC Seahawks in December 1944.